kbase/taxonomy_re_api/README.md

 "_id" is unique across the database, while "_key" is only unique within its collection.

+### Timestamp parameter

+Every method for this API can take a `ts` parameter, representing the Unix epoch timestamp (in milliseconds) of when the document was active in the database.
+This is optional and defaults to the current time.

 ### taxonomy_re_api.get_taxon(params)

 Fetch the document data for a single taxon by ID.